A little about me...

 Most people are simply trying to survive, and poor mental, physical, social, emotional and relational health is a consequence of oppression, not of personal or individual failing.

-Now, as a queer, non-binary Psychotherapist living with a long term condition, I carry both an awareness of the struggles my clients may face and an unwavering commitment to ensuring that their voices rise above any potential biases I might inadvertently hold.
+Now, as a queer, non-binary psychotherapist living with a long term condition and experiencing the world through a neurodivergent lens, I carry both an awareness of the struggles my clients may face and an unwavering commitment to ensuring that their voices rise above any potential biases I might inadvertently hold.
 I've learned to navigate these waters with reflexivity, critical self-awareness, and a technique called bracketing.
 This helps me ensure that every person I work with feels genuinely heard, understood, and valued.
 However, as with any human, I'm not perfect.
 I therefore actively develop my cultural attunement and take an anti-oppressive, anti-racist stance.

 That means I learn as much as I can about marginalised and oppressed experiences, but when I work with you as a client, I meet you with a sense of humility and curiosity.
 I value you as a whole and unique person.